PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 Once the flow is deployed to Prefect Cloud or your local Prefect Server, it's time to queue up a flow run!

 ### Step 5.
-Flow Execution
+Flow execution
 Find your deployment in the UI, and hit the *Quick Run* button.
 You have now successfully submitted a flow run to your Cloud Run worker!
 If you used the flow script provided in this guide, check the *Artifacts* tab for the flow run once it completes.
 You'll have a nice little weather report waiting for you there.
+Hope your day is a sunny one!

+### Recap and next steps
+Congratulations on completing this guide!
+Looking back on our journey, you have:

+1. Created a Google Cloud service account
+2. Created a Cloud Run work pool
+3. Deployed a Cloud Run worker
+4. Deployed a flow
+5. Executed a flow

+For next steps, you could:

+- Take a look at some of the other [work pools](https://docs.prefect.io/latest/concepts/work-pools/) Prefect has to offer
+- Do a deep drive on Prefect [concepts](https://docs.prefect.io/latest/concepts/)
+- Try out [another guide](https://docs.prefect.io/latest/guides/) to explore new deployment patterns and recipes

+The world is your oyster 🦪✨.